NaCI/Kotlin_Android_Tutorials/dependencyInjectionUdemyClass/NOTES.md

 e.g. on serving factory classes as dependency, we can use provider on bootstrapping dependencies to get new instance for every object creation of factory

+## Dagger2 MultiBinding

+- @IntoMap annotation can be used to bind multiple services of the same type into Map data structure

+e.g. Map multiple different view models to the same type of general view model.

+- Keys of individual services in the Map are defined with a custom annotation, annotated with @MapKey annotation

+Dagger will automatically provide the following Map:

+> Map<key_type, Provider<service_type>>

+- Use @JvmSuppressWildCards at injection site to make it work in Kotlin

 ## References

 - https://www.udemy.com/course/dependency-injection-in-android-with-dagger